neapa/secprog1/README.md

 Code folder includes the source code heavily commented by me.

-The purpose of each file is very well explained in the presentation inside the documentation folder "PRESENTATION - SPUR_US+ABUSEIPDB.pdf"
+The way my code works is explained very fell in "PRESENTATION - SPUR_US+ABUSEIPDB.pdf" Documentation folder
-Documentation folder

 DEMO VID - AbuseIPDB+Spur (download).mp4 is the presentation demo video in smaller size showing how the project works in real life.
 (SHOWS full UI)